Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Refer to vaccine-specific chapters in Part 4 for additional information.

-Pregnancy in a household does not affect immunization indications for any other members of the household.
-Indeed, pregnancy should be used as an opportunity to update immunization of susceptible household contacts, including live vaccines such as rotavirus, MMR, MMRV, varicella and LAIV.
+In general, pregnancy in a household does not affect immunization indications for any other members of the household.
+The exception is members of a household expecting a newborn during influenza season who are particularly recommended to receive influenza immunization to prevent transmission to the newborn.
+Pregnancy should be used as an opportunity to update immunization of susceptible household contacts, including live vaccines such as rotavirus, MMR, MMRV, varicella and LAIV.

-In the unlikely event of a household contact being vaccinated against smallpox, extreme precautions should be taken to prevent transfer of the vaccinia virus to unvaccinated household and other close contacts, pregnant or not.
+In the unlikely event of a household contact being vaccinated using first or second generation smallpox vaccine, extreme precautions should be taken to prevent transfer of the vaccinia virus to unvaccinated household and other close contacts, pregnant or not.
 Such precautions can include isolation of the vaccinee from pregnant household contacts until the vaccine scab falls off.

 Immunization during breastfeeding

-Table 1 and Table 2 provide a summary of recommendations for immunization of breastfeeding women.
+Table 1 and Table 2 provide a summary of recommendations for immunization of breastfeeding women and breastfeeding individuals.

-In general, routinely recommended vaccines can be safely administered to breastfeeding women.
-There are limited data available regarding the effects of immunization of breastfeeding women on their infants; however, there have been no reported adverse events related to administration of routine vaccines.
-There is no evidence that immunization during breastfeeding will adversely influence the maternal or infant immune response.
+In general, routinely recommended vaccines can be safely administered to breastfeeding women and breastfeeding individuals.
+There are limited data available regarding the effects of immunization of breastfeeding women and breastfeeding individuals on their infants; however, there have been no reported adverse events related to administration of routine vaccines.
+There is no evidence that immunization during breastfeeding will adversely influence the immune response of the vaccine recipient.

 Annual influenza vaccination is recommended during breastfeeding if not given during that pregnancy.
-Women who are breastfeeding should be vaccinated with Tdap, Td, hepatitis B, hepatitis A, HPV, pneumococcal, meningococcal, Hib, IPV, rabies, non-live typhoid, MMR, varicella, and cholera-traveler's diarrhea vaccines if indicated.
+Either non-live influenza vaccines or LAIV can be administered to breastfeeding women and breastfeeding individuals.
+Women and individuals who are breastfeeding should also be vaccinated with COVID-19, Tdap, Td, hepatitis B, hepatitis A, HPV, pneumococcal, meningococcal, Hib, IPV, rabies, non-live typhoid, MMR, varicella, and cholera-traveller's diarrhea vaccines if indicated.

 Japanese encephalitis (JE) vaccine has not been studied in breastfeeding.
-It is an non-live vaccine and there is no theoretical reason to suspect increased risk of adverse effects in the mother or infants.
-Breastfeeding women who must travel to areas where the risk of JE infection is high should be immunized if the risk of disease outweighs the unknown risk of vaccination to the woman and her breastfeeding infant.
+It is a non-live vaccine and there is no theoretical reason to suspect increased risk of adverse effects in breastfeeding women or breastfeeding individuals or their infants.
+Breastfeeding women and breastfeeding individuals who must travel to areas where the risk of JE infection is high should be immunized if the risk of disease outweighs the unknown risk of vaccination to the woman or individual and the breastfeeding infant.

 Vaccines not recommended during breastfeeding

 There are a few instances when vaccination is not recommended during breastfeeding.
 There have been three reported cases of probable transmission of YF vaccine strain virus from mothers to their infants through breastfeeding, resulting in meningoencephalitis in the infants.
-Therefore, in general, breastfeeding mothers should not be vaccinated.
+Therefore, in general, breastfeeding women and breastfeeding individuals should not be vaccinated.
 If, for entry to a country, a yellow fever vaccination certificate is required and there is no risk of acquiring yellow fever in the regions to be visited, a waiver or Certificate of Medical Contraindication to Vaccination should be sought.
-If travelling is to a highly endemic area and travel cannot be postponed, then the risk of vaccination causing disease in the breastfeeding infant should be weighed against the risk of yellow fever infection in the mother and infant and the parents counselled about these risks.
+If travelling is to a highly endemic area and travel cannot be postponed, then the risk of vaccination causing disease in the breastfeeding infant should be weighed against the risk of yellow fever infection in the breastfeeding woman or breastfeeding individual and infant and the parents counselled about these risks.

-Safety of oral typhoid vaccine in breastfeeding women is not known.
+Safety of oral typhoid vaccine in breastfeeding women and breastfeeding individuals is not known.
 Non-live typhoid vaccine should be used.

 Caution should also be exercised when considering BCG vaccine because it is a live vaccine and it is not known whether BCG vaccine is excreted in human milk.

-Breastfeeding mothers should not receive live replicating smallpox vaccine in non-emergency situations.
+Breastfeeding women and breastfeeding individuals should not receive live replicating smallpox vaccine in non-emergency situations.
 It is not known whether the vaccine virus (vaccinia) is excreted in human milk.
-If smallpox vaccine must be given as post-exposure prophylaxis to a breastfeeding woman, breastfeeding and other close contact with the baby should be avoided until the scab has separated from the vaccination site.
+If smallpox vaccine must be given as post-exposure prophylaxis to a breastfeeding woman or breastfeeding individual, breastfeeding and other close contact with the baby should be avoided until the scab has separated from the vaccination site.
+Data on Imvamune, the third generation smallpox and mpox vaccine, are limited in people who are breastfeeding, requiring an assessment of the benefits and the risks of its use.

-It is not known if the Ebola vaccine virus is secreted in human breast milk and there is no data available regarding the effects of vaccinating breastfeeding women on their infants.
-As a precaution, women should avoid breastfeeding, and their infants should not have contact with maternal blood and body fluids, where feasible, for at least six weeks following vaccination, unless vaccination with Ebola virus vaccine is also indicated for the infant.
+It is not known if the Ebola vaccine virus is secreted in human breast milk and there is no data available regarding the effects of vaccinating breastfeeding women and breastfeeding individuals on their infants.
+As a precaution, breastfeeding should be avoided, and infants should not have contact with maternal blood and body fluids, where feasible, for at least six weeks following vaccination, unless vaccination with Ebola virus vaccine is also indicated for the infant.

 Refer to Immunization of travellers in Part 3 and to vaccine-specific chapters in Part 4 for additional information.